Luncher/logger/Readme.md

 ## Notes

   Recommended that you `.use()` this middleware near the top to "wrap" all subsequent middleware.
+If you using proxy, please setup `app.proxy = true`

 ## License